Andy Holden (athlete)

-John Andrew Holden (22 October 1948 – 4 January 2014) was an English long distance runner whose athletic career peaked in the 1970s.
+John Andrew Holden (22 October 1948 – 4 January 2014) was an English long-distance runner whose athletic career peaked in the 1970s.
 His strongest event was the 3000 m steeplechase, a discipline at which he represented his country in the 1972 Summer Olympics.

 Holden's best performance in the steeplechase was 8:26.4 in September 1972, setting a British record.
 His time was still in the national all-time top 20 at the time of his death 42 years later.
 After his track career ended, Holden switched to road racing, where he continued to race in the veteran categories for many years.
 His best of 28:29 for the 10 km road race is a British record for over-35s.

-Biography
+Early life

-Holden was raised in the Lancashire town of Leyland, and represented Preston Harriers as a junior, typically in cross country.
+Holden was raised in the Lancashire town of Leyland, and represented Preston Harriers as a junior, and later Tipton Harriers as a junior and senior, typically in cross country.
+He attended Preston Catholic College and Bishop Milner Catholic College where he gained 10 O-levels and 4 A-levels.

 In 1968, he went to the University of Birmingham to study dentistry.
 While at university, he won the junior title in the 1969 English Cross Country Championships, beating future world 10,000 m record holder Dave Bedford.